crazy1235/RichEditText/README.md

 # RichEditText

 RichEditText is a custom EditText to split the input phone number or IdCard number whit " ", "/" or "-".
+ClearEditText is a custom EditText to help you clear all the input text quickly.
+And the RichEditText also can do it.

 ## ScreenShot